-PROPOSAL 2: ADVISORY VOTE ON EXECUTIVE COMPENSATION
+PROPOSAL 2: ADVISORY VOTE TO APPROVE EXECUTIVE COMPENSATION

-The Dodd-Frank Act added Section 14A to the Exchange Act.
-The Dodd-Frank Act requires that we provide our stockholders with the opportunity to vote to approve, on a non-binding, advisory basis, the compensation of the our Named Executive Officers as disclosed in this proxy statement in accordance with the compensation disclosure rules of the SEC.
+As required by Section 14A of the Exchange Act, we are providing our stockholders with the opportunity to vote to approve, on a non-binding, advisory basis, the compensation of our Named Executive Officers as disclosed in this proxy statement in accordance with the compensation disclosure rules of the SEC.

-We believe that the executive compensation program for the named executive officers, as described in "Compensation Discussion and Analysis," is based on a pay-for-performance culture and seeks to align the interests of our named executive officers with the interests of our stockholders.
-We believe that our compensation programs are designed to reward our named executive officers for the achievement of short-term and long-term strategic and operational goals and the achievement of increased total stockholder return, while at the same time creating a culture that focuses executives on prudent risk management and appropriately rewards them for performance.
+We believe that the executive compensation program for the Named Executive Officers, as described in the "Management" section of this proxy statement, is based on a pay-for-performance culture and seeks to align the interests of our Named Executive Officers with the interests of our stockholders.
+We believe that our compensation programs are designed to reward our Named Executive Officers for the achievement of short-term and long-term strategic and operational goals and the achievement of increased total stockholder return, while at the same time creating a culture that focuses executives on prudent risk management and appropriately rewards them for performance.
 Our executive compensation program is also designed to be competitive with our peer companies, and seeks to enable us to attract and retain the best possible executive talent.

-We also believe that the extensive disclosure of compensation information provided in this proxy statement provides our stockholders the information they need to make an informed decision as they weigh the pay of the named executive officers in relation to our performance.
-This "Say-on-Pay" proposal gives you the stockholder the opportunity to endorse or not endorse the compensation we paid to the named executive officers through the resolution set forth below.
+We also believe that the extensive disclosure of compensation information provided in this proxy statement provides our stockholders the information they need to make an informed decision as they weigh the pay of the Named Executive Officers in relation to our performance.
+This "Say-on-Pay" proposal gives you the stockholder the opportunity to endorse or not endorse the compensation we paid to the Named Executive Officers through the resolution set forth below.

-"RESOLVED, that the compensation paid to the named executive officers of Protalix BioTherapeutics, Inc., as disclosed pursuant to Item 402 of Regulation S-K, including the Compensation Discussion and Analysis, compensation tables and narrative discussion included in this proxy statement, is hereby APPROVED."
+"RESOLVED, that the compensation paid to the Named Executive Officers of Protalix BioTherapeutics, Inc., as disclosed pursuant to Item 402 of Regulation S-K, including the compensation tables and narrative discussion included in this proxy statement, is hereby APPROVED."